cortexlabs/cortex/docs/deployments/python.md

 - kind: api
   name: <string>  # API name (required)
   endpoint: <string>  # the endpoint for the API (default: /<deployment_name>/<api_name>)
-  python:
+  predictor:
+    type: python
-    predictor: <string>  # path to a python file with a PythonPredictor class definition, relative to the Cortex root (required)
+    path: <string>  # path to a python file with a PythonPredictor class definition, relative to the Cortex root (required)
     config: <string: value>  # dictionary passed to the constructor of a Predictor (optional)
     python_path: <string>  # path to the root of your Python folder that will be appended to PYTHONPATH (default: folder containing cortex.yaml)
     env: <string: string>  # dictionary of environment variables